 Age requirements: Over 18

 Alleyne Lodge, Knapp Road, Cheltenham, Gloucestershire, GL50 3QH

 About RSPCA Cheltenham and East Gloucestershire

-The branch provides food, shelter and medical care for rescued animals until they can be found suitable new homes.
-They rehome dogs, cats, birds, rabbits and other small animals from their rehoming centre on the edge of Cheltenham in Gloucestershire.
-Thanks to a network of local volunteers and homecheckers, they can rehome our animals to any area of the UK.
+RSPCA Cheltenham and East Gloucestershire provides food, shelter and medical care for rescued animals until they can be found suitable new homes.
+They re-home dogs, cats, birds, rabbits and other small animals from their centre on the edge of Cheltenham.
+Thanks to a network of local volunteers and home-checkers, they can re-home animals to any area of the UK.

 See all roles with RSPCA Cheltenham and East Gloucestershire